 On 15 June, the Government issued a decree repealing the decree on the continued use and application of the powers provided for in sections 86, 88, 93 and 94 of the Emergency Powers Act and repealed the decree on the continuation of the use of powers under section 87 of the Act.
-The decrees were repealed on 16 June.
+The decrees were set to remain in force until 30 June 2020, but now they will be repealed on 16 June.